ChanceToZoinks/InventoryParser/README.md

 ##

 Still in the process of completing.
+Ultimately a GUI will be created to allow a user to input any necessary information without having to manually modify a file.